 Direct Outreach to Medicaid Beneficiaries Based on Claims Data

 Medicaid beneficiaries with claims data that indicated they may be eligible for the National DPP lifestyle change program received a mailing that included a cover letter and brochure about the program.
 In subsequent years members of the Montana DPHHS did direct outreach to Medicaid beneficiaries by phone.
-They indicated on the phone that they could set the beneficiary up with a lifestyle coach who could contact him or her, and followed up with interested individuals with a postcard.
+They indicated on the phone that they could set the beneficiary up with a Lifestyle Coach who could contact them, and then the Montana DPHHS followed up with interested individuals with a postcard.
 The program manager noted that when using this method several individuals needed to be contacted to generate an enrollee in the National DPP lifestyle change program, and the Montana DPHHS was challenged to meet its enrollment goal.
 She also noted that this type of outreach may not be feasible for large populations of individuals with prediabetes.

 Members of the Montana DPHHS made numerous presentations to coalitions and health care provider groups.
 They also created general brochures that were distributed to local CDC-recognized organizations and displayed in public places.